subvisual/subvisual.com/src/posts/2016-09-28-trying-to-stop-the-madness/index.md

 ---
+highlight: false
-path: /72-trying-to-stop-the-madness/
+path: 72-trying-to-stop-the-madness
-title: "Trying to stop the madness"
+title: Trying to stop the madness
+categories:
+  - design
 author: francisco-baila
 date: 2016-09-28
+intro: Designers are responsible for a load of tasks during a project and most of the times they juggle several projects at the same time.
+I struggled with this at first, but with a note here and there, I was able to get things done with only minor flaws once in awhile.
 tags:
   - design
-intro: "Designers are responsible for a load of tasks during a project and most of the times they juggle several projects at the same time.
-I struggled with this at first, but with a note here and there, I was able to get things done with only minor flaws once in awhile."
 ---

 Designers are responsible for a load of tasks during a project and most of the times they juggle several projects at the same time.
 I struggled with this at first, but with a note here and there, I was able to get things done with only minor flaws once in awhile.